Assassination of Admiral Coligny: Feud

 Frustrated at the failure of their strategy, the Guise family altered their approach, seeking to build a non confessional base to prosecute their feud, appealing to Condé by highlighting how Montmorency and the Châtillon were upstart houses compared to true princes like them.
 Condé on side, Lorraine planned an armed entry into Paris over the protestations of the governor Marshal Montmorency who tried to tell them arms were not allowed in the city of Paris.
 Lorraine and the young Guise entered with a large retinue under arms, clashing with the forces of Montmorency in several street skirmishes in which they came off the worse, with several dead.
 Humiliated Lorraine and Guise retreated to their residence where they were besieged by taunts even from the Catholic Parisians.

 In early 1566 Lorraine travelled to where the court was staying at Moulins to appeal for proceedings against Coligny.
 Continuing his strategy from the prior year he characterised himself as a champion of the rights of princes, but the various princes at court were uninterested and voted his proposals down.
 This allowed Charles to compel Lorraine and Coligny to exchange the kiss of peace.
 The young Guise would however refuse to appear at Moulins, and further refuse to sign anything that implied Coligny's innoncence.
 Guise had challenged both Coligny, and Marshal Montmorency to duels, however they felt confident in ignoring his challenges.
 The king followed the kiss of peace staging by publishing an edict on 29 January 1566; in which Coligny's innocence was declared.

 In November 1571 it was reported the Guise faction were gathering funds and followers in Champagne.
 The Huguenot nobility rallied round Coligny who was at Châtillon, offering their support if conflict broke out again.

 In January 1572 the Guise family petitioned for the withdrawal of the arrêt issued at Moulins, concerning their feud with Coligny.
 On 14 January Guise, Aumale and Mayenne entered Paris with a strong escort of 500 men in another show of force.
-In another display of bluster he requested the kings permission to fight Coligny in single combat.
+In another display of bluster he requested the king's permission to fight Coligny in single combat.
 In March Charles again cleared Coligny of involvement in the assassination of the Duke of Guise Satisfied that he had protected his honour, the younger Guise was persuaded by the king in May to abide by the terms of the Moulins agreement that he had previously avoided.
 This undertaking delighted the king.